moderatorwes/Midnight/README.md

 HTML
 * Open up the HTML folder and click on one of the html files.
 * Copy and Paste the code into Zendesk
+* VERY IMPORTANT - Change the links in the Document Head to point to your Assets folder

 Changing Box Colors